danielntow/Med-Info-App/README.md

 # MedInfo APP
-### Welcome to MedInfo App, a comprehensive application for accessing medical information and resources.
+### Welcome to MedInfo App, a comprehensive application for accessing medicinal information and resources.

 ## Features
-* Search for medical information using MedlinePlus API.
+* Search for medical information by querying a database server.
 * Display detailed information about medications, treatments, and health conditions.
 * Access articles, dosage information, and expert opinions on various health topics.
 * Stay updated on the latest medical news and breakthroughs.